 Preserving jars are the classics of the Zero Waste basic equipment.
 With them you can for example Buying, sorting or storing food without packaging.

-These canning jars* belong in every waste-avoiding household.
+These preserving jars* belong in every waste-avoiding household.

 Stainless steel lunch box and Oilcloths